Charlestown High School: Busing and desegregation

 Charlestown High School received considerable national attention in the 1975–1976 school year when court-mandated forced busing brought African-American children to what was at that time a predominantly white high school in an Irish neighborhood of Boston.
-Forced busing initially brought great discord and resulted in fights and arrests.
-There were also enduring images, such as the famous photograph of a black and a white student holding hands out the window of their school bus (see the NPR article in the external links below).
+Forced busing initially brought great discord and resulted in fights and arrests, however there were also enduring images, such as the famous photograph of a black and a white student holding hands out the window of their school bus.

-Contributing to the discord was the September 28, 1979, school shooting of Darryl K. Williams, an African-American football player for Jamaica Plain High School, at Charlestown High School during a football game.
-Three Irish Americans, at least one of whom had dropped out of Charlestown High School, shot Williams at halftime on the field from a building rooftop while his team was huddled for a pep talk.
-(See List of school shootings in the United States).
-Williams was permanently paralyzed below the neck.
+Contributing to the discord was the September 28, 1979 school shooting of Darryl Williams, an African-American football player for Jamaica Plain High School, who was at Charlestown playing football.
+Three Irish Americans, at least one of whom had dropped out of Charlestown High School, shot Williams while he was on the field during halftime, while his team was huddled for a pep talk.
+Williams was permanently paralyzed from below the neck.
 The shooting was initially considered racially motivated, and a race riot was barely averted.
-However, a large rally in support of the shooting victim was held at City Hall Plaza in Boston for Williams.
-Also, for security reasons, Charlestown High School did not play home football games for nine years.
+Despite this, a large rally was held at Boston's City Hall Plaza in support of Williams.
+As a result of this incident, Charlestown did not play home football games for nine years after this incident for security reasons.

 Sports success

-The Charlestown High School boys basketball team is in the Boston City League.
-The basketball team won the state championship four straight years ago, from 1999 to 2003.
-The team won the Division 2 State Championship again in 2005.
-For all these years, the head coach was Jack O'Brien and his assistant coaches were Zach Zegarowski, Steve Cassidy and Hugh Coleman.
-University of Connecticut and NBA Orlando Magic guard Shabazz Napier is a former player of the Charlestown basketball team, and his jersey was retired by the high school in January 2014.
+The Charlestown High School boys basketball team takes part in the Boston City League, and won the state championship for four straight years, from 1999 to 2003, and in 2005, the team won the Division 2 State Championship.
+During these years, the head coach was Jack O'Brien and his assistant coaches were Zach Zegarowski, Steve Cassidy and Hugh Coleman.